2.4.4 Limiters don't work after CARP fail-over

 - The original download will throttle back down to the expected speed, whereas the second download will become unlimited.

-#1 Updated by James Cornett over 1 year ago
+#1 Updated by James Cornett almost 2 years ago

 For those of us on WAN connections who pay for bandwidth consumed over our limit, bursting to my WAN circuit's 300Mbps speed from my contracted 40Mbps for more than 12 hours a month after one or more firewall fail-overs would result in an overage of 260Mbps, billed at $10/Mbps, or a $2600 USD bill.